John Henry Patterson (author): Game warden and Blyth

 Colonial Secretary Lord Elgin appointed Colonel Patterson to the post of Game Warden – that is, superintendent of game reserves in the East Africa Protectorate, an experience he recounts in his second book, In the Grip of Nyika (1909).

-While on a safari with Audley Blyth, a son of James Blyth, 1st Baron Blyth, and Blyth's wife Ethel, Patterson's reputation was tarnished by Blyth's death by a gunshot wound (possible suicide – exact circumstances unknown).
+While on a safari in 1908 with Audley Blyth, a son of James Blyth, 1st Baron Blyth, and Blyth's wife Ethel, Patterson's reputation was tarnished by Blyth's death by a gunshot wound (possible suicide – exact circumstances unknown).
 Witnesses confirmed that Patterson was not in Blyth's tent when the shooting took place, and that it was in fact Blyth's wife who was with him at the time, as she was reported as having run screaming from the tent immediately following the shooting.
 Patterson had Blyth buried in the wilderness and then insisted on continuing the expedition instead of returning to the nearest post to report the incident.

-Shortly after, in poor health, Patterson returned to England with Mrs Blyth amid rumours of murder and an affair.
+Shortly after, in poor health, Patterson returned to England with Mrs. Blyth amid rumours of murder and an affair.
 Although he was never officially charged or censured, this incident followed him for years after in British society and in the army.
 His case was raised in Parliament in April 1909.
-The incident was referenced in the film The Macomber Affair (1947), which was based on Ernest Hemingway's The Short Happy Life of Francis Macomber (1936).
+The incident was referenced in the film The Macomber Affair (1947), which was based on Ernest Hemingway's short story "The Short Happy Life of Francis Macomber" (1936).

 War service

 Second Boer War

 Patterson joined the Essex Imperial Yeomanry for the Second Boer War (1899–1902), and served with the 20th Battalion, Imperial Yeomanry, for which he was awarded the Distinguished Service Order in November 1900.
 He returned home, but was again called for service when on 17 January 1902 he was appointed to command the 33rd Battalion, Imperial Yeomanry, with the temporary rank of lieutenant-colonel.
 The battalion left Southampton on SS Assaye in May 1902, arriving in South Africa after the war had ended with the Peace of Vereeniging.
+Patterson left Cape Town again on the SS Aurania in early January 1903, and arrived back in Southampton in early February.